16 Jun Specimen Forms – Are They Adding or Deleting Coverage?

 What if we had not requested that endorsement and the client suffered a loss that was not covered due to the endorsement?
 Bottom line, it didn’t become an issue because we never even considered the proposal from that E&S market.

 In virtually every proposal your agency receives from a carrier or E&S wholesaler, there are references to a multitude of endorsements.
-Its fair to say that it is difficult to know exactly what an endorsement does based on its name.
+It’s fair to say that it is difficult to know exactly what an endorsement does based on its name.
 Does it add coverage?
 It possibly limits coverage, or in the case mentioned above, it severely excludes coverage under specific conditions.
 With some of the endorsements, one has to wonder what coverage the policy even provides.

 Many agencies have a library of the various endorsements used by their carriers and wholesalers.
 They can reference these forms and review them to better understand what the endorsement does.
 Since the edition dates of some of these forms can change, it is pertinent that this library be kept up to date to identify any change in the language and the subsequent coverage.